kshedden/case_studies/methods/distributions.typ

 A natural question is whether two distributions can always be compared in terms of measures of location, scale, etc.  In the setting of location, the notion of _stochastic dominance_ asserts that $X prec Y$ if $Q_X(p) < Q_Y(p)$ for all $p in [0, 1]$.

-Bickel and Lehman #link("https://projecteuclid.org/journals/annals-of-statistics/volume-4/issue-6/Descriptive-Statistics-for-Nonparametric-Models-III-Dispersion/10.1214/aos/1176343648.full")[answered] this question in the negative.
-For example, they introduced the notion of _dispersive order_ to assess when probability distributions can be compared based on dispersion.
+For the study of dispersion, Bickel and Lehman #link("https://projecteuclid.org/journals/annals-of-statistics/volume-4/issue-6/Descriptive-Statistics-for-Nonparametric-Models-III-Dispersion/10.1214/aos/1176343648.full")[introduced] the notion of _dispersive order_ to assess when probability distributions can be compared based on dispersion.
 If $Q_1$ and $Q_2$ are the quantile functions of two distributions, then if

 $
 Q_1(p) - Q_1(q) < Q_2(p) - Q_2(q)